IsranLie/employee-management/README.md

 -   [Laravel v10.x](https://laravel.com/): free and open-source PHP-based web framework for building web applications.
 -   [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript): often abbreviated as JS, is a programming language and core technology of the World Wide Web, alongside HTML and CSS.
--   [Tailwind CSS v3.x](https://tailwindcss.com/): a utility-first CSS framework that provides a set of predefined CSS classes.
+-   [Tailwind CSS](https://tailwindcss.com/): a utility-first CSS framework that provides a set of predefined CSS classes.
 -   [Lucide Icons](https://lucide.dev/): open-source neutral-style system symbols elaborately crafted for designers and developers.
 -   [AlpineJs](https://alpinejs.dev/): a lightweight JavaScript framework designed to add interactivity directly to HTML.
 -   [Datatables](https://datatables.net/): jQuery plugin used to display data in interactive table form on web pages.